CPAP vs. BiPAP: Which One Is Right for You?

 Differences between CPAP and BiPAP

-CPAP machines deliver constant pressure throughout the night, while BiPAP machines provide two levels of pressure – one for inhalation and one for exhalation.
-Additionally, CPAP machines are typically used to treat obstructive sleep apnea, while BiPAP machines can be used to treat both obstructive sleep apnea and central sleep apnea.
+Cpap machines keep a steady pressure all night–but BiPAP machines have two kinds of pressure – one for when you breathe in and another for when you breathe out.
+Also, CPAP machines are usually for helping with obstructive sleep apnea–but BiPAP machines can help with obstructive sleep apnea and central sleep apnea.

 When to use CPAP vs. BiPAP?